What Do Car Rotors Do? Function, Types, Signs of Wear & Replacement Cost

 Understanding the Basics of Car Rotors

-Let’s start with the basics.
 Car rotors, also called brake rotors or brake discs, are round, flat metal components in your vehicle’s braking system.
 They’re typically made of cast iron or composite materials like carbon-ceramic for high-performance cars.
-When you press the brake pedal, the rotors work with other parts to slow down or stop your car.
+When you press the brake pedal, the rotors work with the brake pads and calipers to slow down or stop your car.

 How Brake Rotors Work in Your Car

-Now, let’s get into the nitty-gritty of how rotors actually work.
 When you press the brake pedal, hydraulic fluid in the brake lines activates the brake caliper.
-The caliper is like a clamp that houses the brake pads.
-These pads are pressed against both sides of the rotor, creating friction.
+The caliper houses the brake pads and squeezes them against both sides of the spinning rotor, creating friction.
 This friction converts the kinetic energy of your moving car into heat, slowing the vehicle down.

 Types of Brake Rotors and Their Unique Features